schwampus/FWT-Bingo/README.md

-# Watching FWT is also a blast, but let's make it even better
+# Watching FWT is a blast, but let's make it even better